dwt/pyexpect/HACKING.md

     - could lead to even better wording of the error messages
     - needs to still work reasonable for the operator shortcuts
     - `` expect(foo).to_be.equal_to(bar) `` -> `` Expect <foo> to be equal to <bar> ``
+- is there a way to raise the error exception in the context of the parent method, to clean the backtrace even further?
+- check that exception chaining is used, so it is easy to get to the original exception with the full stack trace
+    - look at sys.settrace and debugger functionality how to do this